crabmusket/haskell-simple-concurrency/src/tutorial.md

 import Control.Monad (sequence, void)
 ```

+> **Erk, monads*
+>
+> Don't panic!
+> `Control.Monad` is just a library implementing some useful combinators we'll use in a second.
+> I promise, this will be the last time you hear my say "monad".

 With those imports out of the way, let's write a simple `IO` action that prints some stuff:

 ``` haskell